lekelekezhou/The-First-Line-Code-of-Android/README.md

 ###### A Content Sharing Demo
- - A Content Sharing Demo, Works with System Permissions, declare and request permissions at runtime, which is necessary when read/write external memory.Able to share text, set Compressed Image and share it later via apps.Packing Demo of Android Studio.
+ - A Content Sharing Demo, Works with System Permissions, declare and request permissions at runtime, which is necessary when read/write external memory.Able to share text, set Compressed Image and share it later via apps.Query IP Location, learn more about intent as well as intent-filter,action,category,data:scheme,mimeType...Also a Packing Demo of Android Studio.
- - Key Words: uses-permission, checkSelfPermission, shouldShowRequestPermissionRationale, RequestPermissions, onRequestPermissionsResult, getPickImageIntent, getImageResized, decodeBitmap, getRotationFromGallery, getRotationFromCamera
+ - Key Words: uses-permission, checkSelfPermission, shouldShowRequestPermissionRationale, RequestPermissions, onRequestPermissionsResult, getPickImageIntent, getImageResized, decodeBitmap, getRotationFromGallery, getRotationFromCamera, startActivityForResult, requestCode, resultCode, onBackPressed, setData, putExtra, addCategory, finish
  - [Apps with Content Sharing](https://developer.android.com/training/building-content-sharing.html)